Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: The He WF as a source for tetraneutron population

 \section{The $^{8}$He WF as a source for tetraneutron population}

-The $^{8}$He WF correlation density $r_{\alpha}$ vs.\ $\rho_4$ (informative for the $^{4}$n studies) is shown in Fig.\ \ref{fig:shulg-sour} (a).
+The $^{8}$He WF correlation density $r_{\alpha}$ vs.\ $\rho_4$ (collective radius of four neutrons, informative for the $^{4}$n studies) is shown in Fig.\ \ref{fig:shulg-sour} (a).
 It looks overall quite featureless.
 In contrast, the projection of the $^{8}$He WF on the $^{4}$n $0^+$ configuration with $L_{\alpha}=0$, where strongest $^{4}$n FSI effect is expected, exhibits strong spatial correlations, see Fig.\ \ref{fig:shulg-sour} (b).
-The correlation density $r_{\alpha}$ vs.\ $\rho_4$ can be easier perseived basing on a simple relation between the rms radius $r_n$ of individual neutron in the $^{4}$n c.m.\ frame and the $^{4}$n rms hyperradius
+The correlation density $r_{\alpha}$ vs.\ $\rho_4$ can be easier perceived basing on a simple relation between the rams radius $r_n$ of individual neutron in the $^{4}$n c.m.\ frame and the $^{4}$n rams hyperradius

 Following the well-known naming of spatial correlations in the classical $^{6}$He halo nucleus --- ``dineutron'' and ``cigar'' \cite{Zhukov:1993} --- we characterize correlations in $^{8}$He source as ``broom'' (compact tetraneutron aside of $\alpha$-particle) and ``cross'' (neutrons evenly distributed around central-located $\alpha$-particle).
 The double-hump picture of correlations can be qualitatively understood as connected with $[s^2p^2]_0$ configuration (in the shell model notations) in analogy with $[p^2]_0$ configuration providing strong spatial focusing (``Pauli focusing'' \cite{Zhukov:1993}) in the $^{6}$He case.
 Fig.\ \ref{fig:shulg-sour} (c) shows the Fourier transform of the source (b), illustrating the momentum content of this structure without $^{4}$n FSI.
 So far, the Pauli focusing for the $^{8}$He g.s.\ WF has been several times discussed in the qualitative models \cite{Zhukov:1994,Mei:2012,Sharov:2019}, but has never been demonstrated in the realistic calculations of the $^{8}$He g.s.\ WF.